jaggerwang/spring-cloud-in-practice/README.md

 The gateway can also be used as an OAuth2 client, open login page at `http://localhost:8080/login` to commence an OAuth2 authorization flow.

-> Right now there is a bug which make OAuth2 login not working, you need remove config `exceptionHandling` in `net.jaggerwang.scip.gateway.api.config.SecurityConfig`.
+> Right now there is a bug which make OAuth2 login not working, you need remove config `exceptionHandling` in `net.jaggerwang.scip.gateway.adapter.api.config.SecurityConfig`.